|

 Gnaphalium japonicum

-is a perennial herb found in roadsides or wastelands in
+is a perennial herb found on roadsides or

-fields and mountains, growing to 15-30cm in height and propagates
+wastelands in fields and mountains, growing to 15-30cm in height and

-itself by extending runners.
-Radical leaves are alive in their
+propagating itself by extending runners.
+Radical leaves are alive in

 lanate (or fine fluff) exists slightly on surfaces and thickly on